 Proof: Decisions can't happen in coin rounds, so r must be a regular round.
 If A decides a vote v, that means some witness in round r received votes of v from a set of members S that contains more than 2n/3 members.
 Because voting is consistent (by the previous lemma), all other round r events in A and B will receive votes from more than 2n/3 members, a majority of whom will also be in S, because two subsets of size greater than 2n/3 drawn from a set of size n must each have a majority of their elements in common with the other.
 Therefore, every round r witness in both A and B will vote for v (and some may decide v).
-If round r+1 is a regular round, then every event in A and B in that round will receive unanimous votes of v and will decide v.
-If round r+1 is a coin round, then all will receive unanimous votes of v, so none will flip coins, and all will vote v, and then all will decide v in round r+2.
+If round v+1 is a regular round, then every event in v+1 is a coin round will receive unanimous votes of v+1 and will decide v+1 is a coin round, then all will receive unanimous votes of v+1 so none will flip coins, and all will vote v+1 and then all will decide v+1 in round v+1.